SydalsITC/timetraveller/README.md

   * /time/text : in plain text, key=value format, like for Unix env=value.
   * /time/json : as json record
   * /time/yaml : as yaml document
+  * /time/csv  : as csv file with column headers in line 1

 Example:
 ```